REVISED: 04/14/2026

 1. Assessment of Event

-Any individual who becomes aware of a potential event should, if possible, collect accurate information and immediately contact the Department of Police at 65-5911 or (804) 523-5911.
-Certain events may require immediate action from the Police Department (e.g., life safety emergencies).
-The necessity and form of communication will be evaluated using the Emergency Notification Communication Decision Tree (Attachment A).
+Any person who becomes aware of a potential emergency should, when possible, gather accurate information and contact the Department of Police at 65‑5911 or (804) 523‑5911.
+Events will be evaluated using the Emergency Notification Communication Decision Tree (Attachment A).

 2. Event Notification